 A time signature, or meter, is used to indicate the beat pattern and value of each pulse.
 Each time signature has an upper and a lower digit.
 The upper digit indicates the number of beats, and the lower digit indicates the value of each individual beat.

 A meter is referred to as simple if the beat is divided into two parts evenly, and it is compound if it is divisible by three.
 A dot (.) to the right of a note adds half of its value.
-The upper digit in the time signature is a dotted note in compound time.
+The upper digit in the time signature is represented by a dotted note in compound time.
 The upper digit in compound time is always 3, or a multiple such as 6, 9, or 12.
 Each example below shows several measures of a time signature with typical divisions of the beat.
 The divisions of the beat are beamed together.
 Beams generally do not extend across individual beats.
-Refer to the chart on page 8 of the text for simple meter divisions.

 In a Duple meter there are two strong beats.
 In a Triple meter there are three, and in Quadruple time there are four beats.
 In 4/4 time, a quadruple meter, there are four quarter notes per measure.
 The primary accents are on beats 1 and 3.
 These groupings can be beamed together, but rhythmic combinations and beams do not obscure beat 3.